Noobyetpro/Discord-Bot-Template/README.md

 ### ⭐ If you find this template helpful, consider starring the repo!

-### U also have to @ / reply the bot to make it say something if it said nothing open copy log and open issue
+### U also have to @ / reply the bot to make it say something if it said nothing copy log and open issue